unplugged/unplugged-controls/README.md

 # Unplugged Custom Controls Library
 This project contains a suite of custom controls which can be used to mobilise your applications to work with TeamStudio Unplugged.

+You can see a demonstration of the custom controls at [unp.londc.com](http://unp.londc.com/ "unp.londc.com").

 * * *

 ## Header and Footer Custom Controls